rubyisttt/rubyisttt.github.io/_docs/05-configuration.md

 **Caution:** Inline JavaScript comments can cause problems with `compress.html`, so be sure to `/* comment this way */` and avoid `// these sorts of comments`.
 {: .notice--warning}

-**Note:** CDN services such as CloudFlare provide optional automatic minification for HTML, CSS, and JavaScript.
+**备注：** CDN services such as CloudFlare provide optional automatic minification for HTML, CSS, and JavaScript.
 If you are serving your site via such a service and have minification enabled, this configuration might be redundant.
 {: .notice--info}